aptos-labs/developer-docs/docs/sdks/ts-sdk/sdk-core-layer.md

 The TypeScript SDK provides 2 efficient ways to generate a raw transaction that can be signed and submitted to chain

 1. Using the `generateTransaction()` method.
-This methods accepts an `entry function payload` type and is available for entry function transaction submission.
+This method accepts an `entry function payload` type and is available for entry function transaction submission.
 It uses the [TransactionBuilderRemoteABI](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderRemoteABI.html) to fetch the ABI from chain, serializes the payload arguments based on the entry function argument types and generates and return a raw transaction that can be signed and submitted to chain.
 2. Using the `generateRawTransaction()` method.
 This method accept any transaction payload type (entry, script, multisig) and expects the passed in arguments to be serialized.
 It then generates and returns a raw transaction that can be signed and submitted to chain.

 In addition, The Aptos SDK supports transaction status queries (success, failure, pending), by transaction hash.